Nature, Projects

 I took my inspiration for these papers from botanical prints and sprigged muslins, and think they are perfect for wrapping small gifts.
 I also created some matching tags by cropping a detail out of the scanned image.

-If you want to explore more Scanner Art, you might like the following:
+If you want to explore more Scanner Art, you might also like the following: